jrtechs/NodeJSBlog/blogContent/posts/data-science/a-closer-look-at-fitbit-data.md

 ![Fitbit Archive Data](media/fitbit/fitbitArchiveData.png)

 The Fitbit data archive was very organized and kept meticulous records of everything.
-All of the data was in JSON format and was organized in separate files labeled by date.
+All of the data was organized in separate JSON files labeled by date.
 Fitbit keeps around 1MB of data on you per day; most of this data is from the heart rate sensors.
-Although 1MB of data may sound like a ton of data, it is probably a lot less if you store it in a format other than JSON.
+Although 1MB of data may sound like a ton of data, it is probably a lot less if you store it in formats other than JSON.
 Since Fitbit hires a lot of people for hadoop and SQL development, they are most likely using [Apache Hive](https://hive.apache.org/) to store user information on the backend.
 Distributing the data to users as JSON is